ARTEMIS

 Artemis in a chariot drawn by hinds - Louvre Museum

-Artemis is the twin sister of Apollo.
-She represents the feminine aspect of the force of light and truth that leads man towards the contact and union with the psychic, and which will then open the door to the world of spirit and allow the descent of the latter into the inferior planes, preparing the process of transformation.
 She can therefore never be truly separated from her brother.
 Hence their birth as twins, for there is no duality at the level of the psychic being and they only represent different aspects of a same unity.
 While Apollo is the illuminating power of the soul, Artemis is the force responsible for making integrity grow.
 She is the ‘will of the soul’ or ‘the illuminated will’.

 See Family tree 17

 To fully understand this web page, it is recommended to follow the progression given in the tab Greek myths interpretation.
 This progression follows the spiritual journey.
+The method to navigate in the site is given in the Home tab.

 When the seeker is ready she also manifests through an impulse of the supraconscient, for she is a daughter of Zeus.
 She is the power which knows what must be done and does it with certainty and a unified will.